 - Cervical degenerative joint disease, on the other hand, refers to the wear and tear of your vertebrae; it’s a form of arthritis.

 Although rare, you may also develop a cervical disc herniation from a trauma.
 A car accident or a direct hit can cause a disc to bulge or slip, causing pain.
 Lifting heavy things incorrectly can get you in trouble, too.
 Seek a local spine specialist in northern New Jersey to get an accurate diagnosis for your pain.

 When Should I Get Cervical Herniated Disc Treatment?

 The best neurosurgeons recommend that you seek herniated cervical disc treatment sooner rather than later.
+How to treat a herniated disc in the neck depends on the stage of the herniation.
+Possible stages are (1), disc protrusion (2), prolapsed disc (3), disc extrusion (4) sequestered.
 The earlier a herniated disc can be identified, the more likely your doctor can treat it successfully.
 The longer your condition remains untreated, the greater the impact on your spine.
 Your surgeon may recommend non-surgical treatment for cervical herniated disc first to see if they’ll have your pain.
 You may find relief through: